jyutzler/Bridge-Systems/system.md

    * 3♥, 3♠: 4-card major, game-forcing

 ### Jump to Game
-After a 1-level bid and any response by partner, a direct jump to game shows a one-suited hand that is too strong to preempt and too weak to jump rebid, reverse, or jump-shift.
+After a 1-level bid and any response by partner:
+* a direct jump to game in opener's suit shows a one-suited hand that is too strong to preempt and too weak to jump rebid, reverse, or jump-shift.
 Responder is expected to pass without support and/or excellent controls.
+* a direct jump to game in responder's suit shows a strong balanced hand (18-19 HCP), generally with 4-card support and a side doubleton or stiff honor.
+Responder is expected to continue with a limit hand or better.
 ### Reverses
 After a 1/1 bid, a reverse shows 15+ HCP, an unbalanced hand, and at least five cards in the first suit.
 It is forcing for one round.